bwann/homelab/HELMER.md

 Unfortunately I don't have a photo of what this looks like after it's done.

+### Tips
+* Assemble the doors, or at least the aluminum trim piece with the hinges first, and screw the hinges to the inside of the cabinet wall while you have it loose and laying flat.
+It makes the process easier.

-The top of the cabinet just snaps on, this is important later when you need to work on the power supply or your network gear.
+* The top of the cabinet just snaps on and off, this is important later when you need to work on the power supply or your network gear.